patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, add references to the newly created `wmfnext-shared` package to the host application and both module applications and start everything.
+👉 Then, add references to the newly created `wmfnext-shared` package and start everything.

 To test that the session is shared: